greenboxal/doggohub/doc/gitlab-basics/create-project.md

-# How to create a project in GitLab
+# How to create a project in DoggoHub

-There are two ways to create a new project in GitLab.
+There are two ways to create a new project in DoggoHub.

 1. While in your dashboard, you can create a new project using the **New project** green button or you can use the cross icon in the upper right corner next to